Stewart Goodyear: Early life and education

 Goodyear was born and raised in Toronto to a Trinidadian mother and British father.
 He never knew his father, who died from cancer a month before Stewart was born.
 But Goodyear grew up with his father's LPs, which included The Beatles, Led Zeppelin, Santana, and Beethoven and Tchaikovsky symphonies.
 He has said that hearing Beethoven is what compelled him to be a classical artist.

 Goodyear was aware of the piano at age three and by four was playing by ear on a toy piano.
-After his family bought a full-size instrument, he took lessons and learned general music as a student at an all-boy Toronto choir school.
+After his family bought a full-size instrument, he took lessons and learned general music as a student at the school for the choirboys of St Michael's Cathedral in Toronto (St Michael's Choir School).
 Goodyear graduated from the Glenn Gould School at the Royal Conservatory of Music in Toronto at age 15.
 There he studied with James Anagnoson, who later became dean of the school.
 Goodyear attended the Curtis Institute of Music in Philadelphia where he studied with Leon Fleisher, Gary Graffman, and Claude Frank.
 He attended the Juilliard School in New York, where he studied with Oxana Yablonskaya and earned a master's in piano performance.